 - user draggable at runtime by setting .drag

-- fading by setting .aph
+- alpha channel blending (fading effect) by setting .aph attribute

 - and other effects found in the .effect attribute